MaReTEgyptologists/gly2mdc/README.md

-# gly2mdc
+# Gly2mdc
-Gly2mdc is a tool to convert gly-files produced with JSesh to plain text files with Manuel de Codage (mdc) encoding
+### Gly2mdc is a tool to convert gly-files produced with JSesh (https://jsesh.qenherkhopeshef.org) to plain text files with cleaned Manuel de Codage (mdc) encoding.

-The .gly-files produced with for example JSesh are binary-files that require a hieroglyphic text editor to open them.
-From JSesh it is possible to copy out the mdc coding of the text but this takes several steps and takes time.
+The gly-files are binary-files that require a hieroglyphic text editor to open them.
+From JSesh it is possible to copy out the mdc coding of the text but this requires several steps and takes time.
+The copied text is, furthermore, cluttered with lines (instead of M17 Z7 A1 G17 O1 Z1 A1 the output is M17_-Z7_-A1_-G17_-O1_-Z1_-A1).

-With Gly2mdc it is possible to extract the mdc code with one command.
+With Gly2mdc it is possible to extract cleaned mdc code with one command.
 For example:

-    java -jar Gly2mdc.jar Texts/OAshm113.gly
+    java -jar src/Gly2mdc.jar Texts/OAshm113.gly

-The folder <i>Texts</i> contains a gly-file produced with JSesh (OAshm113.gly), a file with copied encoding of the text (OAshm113.mdc) and a file produced with Gly2mdc (OAshm113_)
+The folder <i>Texts</i> contains a gly-file produced with JSesh (OAshm113.gly), a file showing the content of the gly-file when parsed to string (OAshm113_glyToString), a file with copied encoding from JSesh (OAshm113_mdc.txt) and a file produced with Gly2mdc (OAshm113_gly2mdc).

 TODO:
 - Write output to file